-The cloud is increasingly prevalent.
+From our workplaces to our gaming consoles, the cloud is everywhere.
 While technologists like to joke that the cloud is little more than “just somebody else’s machine,” it’s still the backbone of our increasingly interconnected world.
-As a result of that, understanding how to build out and maintain the cloud is increasingly important.
+As a result of that, understanding how to build out and maintain the cloud is increasingly important if you want a job in the technology sector.

 If you want to get technical about it, Microsoft, which commands a large chunk of the enterprise cloud space, defines cloud computing as “the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet.”